Migrate Shared mailbox to Microsoft 365

 - Automatic mailbox creation

-The tool automates the process of creating target mailboxes in Microsoft 365, eliminating manual intervention.
-It maps the source shared mailboxes with the destination automatically, reducing administrative effort and ensuring a smooth transition.
+It automates the process of creating a target mailbox in Microsoft 365 so that it does not need manual intervention.
+It automatically maps the source shared mailboxes with the destination, reducing administration and facilitating a seamless transition.

 - Cost-effective solution